 The five year old from trainer Amy Murphy has had a remarkable year.
 From November 2017 to March 2018 his rating shot up from 138 to 153 and his performances in between were incredibly impressive.
 A win at Wetherby started off his season in fine form and that was followed up by another win at Doncaster.
 By January 2018 he was ready to go again at Sandown where he finished second to Summerville Boy.
 But just a few weeks later he was back to his winning ways at Newbury, taking home £88K in the Betfair Hurdle.

-With such a successful season behind him he headed to the Cheltenham Festival for the Supreme Novices’ Hurdle but was just pipped to the post by Summerville Boy – again.
+With such a successful season behind him, he headed to the Cheltenham Festival for the Supreme Novices’ Hurdle but was just pipped to the post by Summerville Boy – again.

-Undoubtedly he will be back at Cheltenham Festival 2019 and so Paddy Power are currently offering ante-post odds of 8/1 on him to win ANY race.
+Undoubtedly he will be back at Cheltenham Festival 2019 and so Paddy Power is currently offering ante-post odds of 8/1 on him to win ANY race.
 That’s a decent bet given his form and the fact that no decision has been made as to which race he will ultimately run in.

 This is more difficult proposition to consider for the ante-post bet.
 Owners at Gigginstown House have yet to decide if Samcro will stay over hurdles this season if they will send him chasing.
-That alone opens up a number of potential races for the six year old.
+That alone opens up a number of potential races for the six-year-old.
 Trained by Gordon Elliott, Samcro had a terrific season last year and took the Ballymore Novices’ Hurdle at Cheltenham in fine style, making it four wins on the bounce for connections.
 All were with jockey Jack Kennedy on board.

 Speaking to the Racing Post, Eddie O’Leary said: “We haven’t decided what Samcro will do yet and at the moment I would say it is 50-50,” said O’Leary when asked what the most exciting young horse in training would be doing this season.